bow-swift/nef-editor-server/README.md

 > Read "Secrets" section for more information about how to setup environment variables.

 ### Secrets
-[Vapor 4](https://docs.vapor.codes/4.0/environment/) has added support to `.env` files; it lets us sharing secrets with Vapor application, and configure the app server dynamically, making it easy to configure environment variables without needing to set them manually.
+[Vapor 4](https://docs.vapor.codes/4.0/environment/) has added support for `.env` files; it lets us share secrets with our Vapor application, and configure the app server dynamically, making it easy to configure environment variables without needing to set them manually.

-This application needs to work the next secrets:
+This application needs the following secrets to work:
 - **p8Key**: private key for client authentication.
-A key generated by the WWDR portal, and associated to you app identifier.
+A key generated by the WWDR portal, and associated to your app identifier.
 - **keyId**: key ID of private key for client authentication.
 - **teamId**: your Apple Team ID.
 - **clientId**: the application identifier for your app; it is the client's bundle ID.
-- **redirectURI**: it must include a domain name, and it is associated to your app identifier (Sign In with Apple) in the WWDR portal.
+- **redirectURI**: it must include a domain name, and it is associated to your app identifier (under the *Sign In with Apple* capability) in the WWDR portal.
 - **publicRS256Key**: public key used to validate the signature for received JWT (using RSA Signature with SHA-256 asymetric algorithm).
 - **privateRS256Key**: private key used to sign generated client JWT (using RSA Signature with SHA-256 asymetric algorithm).